benjie/.dev/rfcs/FragmentArguments.md

 trick).

-This validation rule is more strict than necessary: the graphql-js implementation did not require it, given the Overlapping Fields Can Be Merged changes that protect against mis-merged fields.
+This validation rule is more strict than necessary: the graphql-js implementation did not require​ it, given the Overlapping Fields Can Be Merged changes that protect against mis-merged fields.

 This validation rule may end up being more strict than required, but it would be easier to relax the rule than make it more strict later.